RduMarais/LibreKast/README.md

 In `polls` app, the different URLs are handled in the `views.py` file.
 All websockets communications are handled (synchronously) in the `consumers.py` file.
 The difference between question types is handled using a `question_type` attribute, which can be `TO`, `QZ`, `QZ` or `WC`.

+For the meeting types, I went with optional fields instead of a complex heritage model, in order to get quickly something worrking.
+Yes it's lame, but hey - it works.

 ## How to deploy test instance with docker